pydio/cells-client/README.md

 - Download the [latest binary file](https://download.pydio.com/latest/cells-client/release/{latest}/linux-amd64/cec) from Pydio website,
 - Make it executable: `chmod u+x cec`,
-- Put it in your path or add a symlink to the binary location, typically:
+- Put it in your path or add a symlink to the binary location, for instance:
   `sudo ln -s /<path-to-bin>/cec /usr/local/bin/cec`
-  This last step is **required** if you want to configure the completion helper (see below).
-  Otherwise, you can also use `./cec` directly (in such case, adapt the suggested commands to run the examples).

 You can verify that `cec` is correctly installed and configured by launching any command, for instance:
 `cec version`

+_NOTE: you **must** add `cec` to you local `PATH` if you want to configure the completion helper (see below).
+Otherwise, you can also call `./cec` directly (in such case, adapt the suggested commands to run the examples)._

-### Installing from source
+### Build from source

+If you rather want to directly compile the source code on your workstation, you require:

+- Go language 1.13 or higher (tested with latest 1.13, 1.14 & 1.15), with a [correctly configured](https://golang.org/doc/install#testing) Go toolchain,
+- The necessary build utils (typically `make`, `gcc`, ...)
+- A git client

-If you want to install from source, you must have go version 1.12+ installed and configured on your machine and the necessary build utils (typically `make`, `gcc`, ...).
-You can then download the source code and use the Makefile to compile a binary for your OS:
+You can then retrieve the source code and use the `Makefile` to compile a binary for your OS:

 ```sh
 git clone https://github.com/pydio/cells-client.git